Hirosaki, with Famous Cherry Blossom Spots Hirosaki Park

 Weather and Tourist Season of Hirosaki

 Hirosaki is a relatively cool area with an average annual temperature of 10.2° C. However, the average temperature is 22 ° C in the summer from June to September, and the average temperature is 6 °C in the winter from December to March.

 It is recommended to see the scenery of each season in the region where the transition of the four seasons is clear.
-For example, in late April, Yoshino cherry tree in Hirosaki Park, one of the best cherry blossom spots in Japan, is at its best.
+For example, in late April, Yoshino cherry trees in Hirosaki Park, one of the best cherry blossom spots in Japan, are at their best.
 In addition, you can see red and yellow scenery colored by maple and chrysanthemum around October, and snow statues and snowy scenery of trees around January and February.

 What to Do in Hirosaki

 Many of Hirosaki's tourist spots are located around JR Hirosaki Station.
 Here are some recommended spots and events.